Maremma, the Lesser Known Tuscany

 WANT TO Visit?

-Are you interested in a true farm-to-table food experience like this?
+Are you interested in taking an authentic slow travel, farm-to-table food experience like this?
 Want to know more about where your food comes from and this model of humane and sustainable agriculture production?
 This tour may change the way you look at your food forever.

 We were introduced to Tenuta di Paganico through Arianna and Alessio with Km Zero Tours.
 They can arrange a full farm tour and product tasting that's curated to what interests you most.
 Contact Arianna@KmZeroTours.com.